Eastern Lessor Thick-Tail Scorpion

 First Response

 Note that this information is for educational purposes only.
 This information focuses upon the scorpion and does not take into consideration additional factors that influence symptoms severity.
-See First response by Genera.
 If you are in doubt whatsoever, then contact a helpine for medical advice.

 member of the